harmeetsingh11/ai-term-talk/README.md

     npm run chatbot
     ```

 2. Interact with the chatbot by typing your questions in the terminal.
-To exit, simply close the terminal or stop the process.
+To exit, simply type `exit` in the terminal.

 ## Example